o9simon/memory-shuffle/README.md

 * Selected: Against Me! - Transgender Dysphoria Blues
 * Selected: System of a Down - BYOB
 * Selected: Circle Jerks - Wild in the Streets

+## Improvments
+The history doesn't have to be a history of songs, it could be a history of artists or artist identifiers.